-- 45. The Framework indicates that small and medium sized sites can make an important contribution to meeting the housing requirement of an area.
+- 45. The Framework30 indicates that small and medium sized sites can make an important contribution to meeting the housing requirement of an area.
 It also states that to promote the development of a good mix of sites, local planning authorities should identify, through the development plan and brownfield registers, land to accommodate at least 10% of their housing requirement on sites no larger than one hectare; unless it can be shown, through the preparation of relevant policies, that there are strong reasons why this 10% cannot be achieved. - 46.
 The Purbeck Local Plan does not specifically allocate such small and medium sized sites.
 However, it does include a policy (policy H8) which supports the provision of homes on small sites next to existing settlements, providing that certain criteria are met.
-The Council considers that the approach taken in the Plan is consistent with the purpose, and objectives, of paragraph 68 (a) of the Framework and at the hearing sessions indicated that, on the basis of the most recent evidence, around 15% of the housing requirement of 2,880 dwellings for Purbeck would be delivered by the combination of homes to be delivered through its small sites policy (policy H8), homes to be delivered on small/medium size sites through neighbourhood plans and homes to be delivered from small/medium size sites identified as having planning permission. - 47.
+The Council considers that the approach taken in the Plan is consistent with the purpose, and objectives, of paragraph 68 (a) of the Framework and at the hearing sessions indicated that, on the basis of the most recent evidence, around 15% of the housing requirement of 2,880 dwellings for Purbeck would be delivered by the combination of homes to be delivered through its small sites policy (policy H8)31, homes to be delivered on small/medium size sites through neighbourhood plans32 and homes to be delivered from small/medium size sites identified as having planning permission33. - 47.
 I have now given this matter further consideration and on the basis of the evidence I am minded to accept the position of the Council that its approach is consistent with the Framework as it is able to identify land to accommodate at least 10% of its housing requirement on sites no larger than one hectare.
 However, in the interests of clarity and in order to ensure that the Plan is justified an explanation of this should be provided as a modification to the supporting text of policy H2 and details of the sites should be included in an Appendix to the Plan in order to demonstrate compliance with the national policy requirement. - 48.
 The small sites policy (policy H8) is intended to introduce greater flexibility for the provision of homes next to existing settlements, where under the existing policy framework in PLP1 they would not normally be permitted (other than as rural exception sites), in order to meet the area's housing requirement, as part of the overall spatial strategy to delivering growth across Purbeck and to provide an opportunity for small scale development to enhance/maintain the vitality of rural communities.
 The Council indicates that the policy would contribute toward meeting the requirement of paragraph 68 of the Framework as referred to above to promote the development of a good mix of sites. - 49.
 I do not disagree with the intentions of the policy as detailed above.
-However, I share some of the concerns raised by representors as to
+However, I share some of the concerns raised by representors as to whether the submitted policy, which would provide for a maximum of 30 homes on any small site adjacent to a settlement, has sufficient regard to the settlement hierarchy of the area and whether it sufficiently provides for the impact of homes on small sites, both individually and cumulatively, to be considered in relation to the impact on individual settlements and screening for likely significant effects to European sites and completing appropriate assessments.

-Bere Regis Neighbourhood Plan and Wareham Neighbourhood Plan
+32 Bere Regis Neighbourhood Plan and Wareham Neighbourhood Plan

-&lt;sup>30 The Framework paragraph 68
+30 The Framework paragraph 68